HimalaGunathilaka/Obsidian/Abstract Algebraic Structures.md

 ---
 # Hamel basis
 Basis Such that it need not be finite and only finite linear combinations are taken.
-(Like x powers in $e^{x}$ expansion) In other words, Hamel basis has infinite elements, there for its fine to take only fininte number of elements.
+(Like x powers in $e^{x}$ expansion) ~={blue}In other words, Hamel basis has infinite elements, there for its fine to take only fininte number of elements.=~

 ~={cyan}**"Properly contained"** (also called **proper subset**) means that one set is **strictly inside** another set — it is **contained** but **not equal**.=~